-I am an environmental geoscientist - I research the ways in which human activity affects the physical environment and try to find solutions to the ways in which the physical environment affects human activity.
+I am an environmental geoscientist, researching the ways in which human activity affects the physical environment and try to find solutions to the ways in which the physical environment affects human activity.
 I joined the Department of the Natural and Built Environment in January 2017 and am currently course leader for MSc Environmental Management.

 I graduated from University College London with an MSci in Planetary Sciences, before completing first an MSc in Environmental Sciences at Birkbeck, University of London, and then a PhD in Environmental Engineering at The University of Sheffield.